What’s Up This Week: Our Final Inspection, Our First Furniture Haul PLUS: More of Jack’s Favorite Cake!

 The brothers also assembled a sofa that we bought on sale a couple months ago, and the kids were eager to help us unroll some rugs that have been in burrito-mode for a few too many months.

 Another Excuse for Cake

 We also celebrated Mother’s Day by taking the morning “off” for once.
 Jim made Jack that really amazing Blueberry Lemon crumb cake again, so Mama was all set when we needed to head right back over to get some more work done with Ms. Charlotte in the afternoon.
 The kids were great sports about being there all day, probably because they got to watch Yellow Submarine again for the 1200th time on the living room wall.
-Pretty soon this little weirdos are going to run off and start their own Colonel Charlotte’s Lonely Hearts Club Band.
+Pretty soon this little weirdos are going to run off and start their own Sargent Charlotte’s Lonely Hearts Club Band.

 Necessary(-ish) Things This Week

 For when your toilet seat needs its own outlet

 May we never spend as much on a cleaning tool again.
 Amen.